julianhandl/react-seo-aio/README.md

 # React SEO All-In-One
-The all in one solution for react and stuff like meta tags
+The all in one solution for seo-stuff like meta tags

+## Open Graph
+Currently supported open graph data is:

+- title
+- type
+  - article
+- image
+- url